logo

 ==============

-It has become like a coffee routine...
+It's become like a coffee routine...

-They say it is good for health.
+They say it's good for your health

-Chilly weather
+chilly weather

 3